EricRohlfs/blog/docs/unit-testing-custom-elements.md

 - jasmine
 - I want source maps to work with my ts files.
 - visual studio code
+- I have separate configs for production code and karma tests.

 In Visual Studio Code, I have three terminal tabs open.
 - terminal for git commands